 HOW MUCH DOES THERAPY COST?

 Therapy is one of the biggest investments you will ever make for yourself.

 Currently I charge two different rates depending on the location of your session.

 - In-office or online sessions are charged at $125 for a 50-minute session.

 - In-home or Walk & Talk sessions are charged at $150 for a 50-minute session.

 If you require or request a longer session, the appropriate fee will be pro-rated for every 15 minutes over the standard 50-minute session.

 Clients can pay using any MAJOR CREDIT CARD, CASH, or CHECK made payable to: Kristina L. Smith

 DO YOU ACCEPT INSURANCE?

-If you are unable to use your insurance but have a PPO plan and would like to seek possible reimbursement for out-of-network services, I will provide you with what’s known as a “super bill” that you can submit to your insurance for possible reimbursement as an out of network provider.
+If you are unable to use your insurance but have a PPO plan and would like to seek possible reimbursement for out-of-network services, I will provide you with a super bill each month to submit.
 It is important to know that if you do choose to have insurance pay for counseling, they require your therapist to give you a mental health diagnosis which becomes part of your health record.
 Although I do not feel there is any shame to having a mental health diagnosis, it is up to you and how your medical records can be used in the future.